vyca2017/content/content/reference/platform/data-schema/naming-conventions.md

 # Naming Conventions

-Different objects you encounter in a Graphcool project like models or relations follow separate naming conventions to help you distinguish them.
+Different objects you encounter in a Graphcool project like types or relations follow separate naming conventions to help you distinguish them.

 ## Projects